 As an investor, you should always use the diluted EPS number in your evaluation of a company, as it includes all outstanding shares PLUS potential shares.

-To elaborate, this is because companies often compensate their managers with "convertible shares," which means that these managers will only receive the shares if the company's stock price reaches a certain price.
+To elaborate, this is because companies often compensate their managers with "convertible shares," which means that these managers will only receive a certain amount of shares if the company's stock price reaches a certain price.
 Therefore, if the stock price performs well and these performance measures are met, these managers will receive these shares (which do not currently exist).
-Because there are more diluted shares outstanding, profit will be split between more shares, which reduces the EPS value.
+Because there are more diluted shares outstanding, profit will be split between more shares, which reduces the EPS number.
 As a result, to be more conservative in your evaluation, it's recommended that you use the diluted numbers instead and assume that all potential shares will eventually be converted into actual shares.

 In the case of Verizon, its diluted EPS is $4.30 ($17,801 / 4,142), as shown on the income statement.